queer/singyeong/README.md

 ## What exactly is it?

-신경 is a metadata-oriented message bus of sorts.
+신경 is a metadata-oriented service mesh.
 Clients connect over a websocket (protocol defined in PROTOCOL.md), and can send messages that can be routed to clients based on client metadata.

 ### Metadata-oriented?

-신경 does not allow you to send a message to a single client by id, or to what other messages buses/queues would call a "topic," or etc. Rather, 신경 allows clients to send metadata updates (which are stored on the server), and then clients can send messages that are routed based on this metadata.
-For example, you can say "this user is in beta, so send all messages related to them to the services with `version_number >= 2.0.0`," or "send this message to all services of this type where `processing_latency < 100`," or so on.

-However, 신경 does NOT let you send messages directly to a client by id.
-If you find that you need this functionality, you can get around it by just setting the client's id as a metadata key.
+신경 clients are identified by three factors:

+1. Application id.
+2. Client id.
+3. Client metadata.

+When sending messages or HTTP requests over 신경, you do not choose a target service instance directly, nor does 신경 choose for you.
+Rather, you specify a target application and a metadata query. 신경 will then run this query on all clients under the given application, and choose one that matches to receive the message or request.

+For example, suppose you wanted to let users who had opted-in to a beta program use beta features, but not all users.
+You could express this as a 신경 query, and say something like "send this message to some service in the `backend` application where `version_number >= 2.0.0`."

+Of course, something like that is easy, but 신경 lets you do all, sorts of things easily.
+For example, suppose you had a cluster of websocket gateways that users connected to and received events over.
+Instead of having to know which gateway a user is connected to, you could trivially express this as a 신경 query - "send this message to a `gateway` node that has `123` in its `connected_users` metadata."
+Importantly, **sending messages like this is done in exactly the same way as sending any other message.** 신경 tries to make it very easy to express potentially-complicated routing with the same syntax as a simple "send to any one service in this application group."

+### Do I need to know exact client IDs to send messages?

+No. You should not try to route to a specific 신경 client by id; instead you should be expressing a metadata query that will send to the client you want.

 ### Do I need to hard-code application IDs?